|

 Description:

-The Golden Chantrelle is a very sought after gourmet mushroom.
+The Golden Chanterelle is a very sought after gourmet mushroom.
 Smells fruity like Apricots.
 They are usually free of bugs unlike most other mushrooms.
 This one is a personal favorite.
-Not very easy to find.
+They are not very easy to find.
 Some years more abundant than others.
+The only issue is that they can be fairly dirty and cleaning them can be a real chore but well worth the effort.
+C. roseocanus is the name given due to the "rosy" looking color of the cap of our local variety.
+There could be others as well.

 |